spitbol/x64/README.md

-# Unix SPITBOL V4.0 (July 2017)
+# Unix SPITBOL V4.05 (Apr 2018)

 SPITBOL is an extremely high performance implementation of the SNOBOL4 language that brings raw power and speed to non-numeric computation.

-SPITBOL V4.0 is currently only available for 64-bit x86_64 processors running Unix.
+SPITBOL V4.05 is currently only available for 64-bit x86_64 processors running Unix.

 The latest version of SPITBOL V4.0 can be found at [github.com/spitbol/x64](http://github.com/spitbol/x64).